 In 1919, at the age of 13, the Brooks family moved 10-miles south to the larger Independence, Kansas.
 With her bobbed-hair, captivating looks, and a personality that turned heads, boys began to focus their eyes on Louise.
 In 1920, the Brooks family moved again, this time to nearby Wichita, Kansas, a larger and more metropolitan town.
 There, her father expanded his law practice and pursued his ambition of becoming a United States District Judge.
 Meanwhile, Louise pursued her dream of becoming a dancer.

 Throughout her childhood, Brooks had performed at events across southeastern Kansas.
 She made her first public appearance at age four playing a pint-sized bride in a church production of Tom Thumb’s Wedding.
-By the age of 10, she had become in her own words what “amounted to a professional dancer,” appearing before community groups, men’s and women’s clubs, local fairs, and at various social gatherings in neighboring counties — sometimes as far away as Missouri.
-By age 11, she was dancing in public on a regular basis, performing at recitals and in programs held in meeting halls and at the local opera house.
+By the age of 10, she had become — in her own words — what “amounted to a professional dancer,” appearing before community groups, men’s and women’s clubs, local fairs, and at various social gatherings in neighboring counties — sometimes even as far away as Missouri.
+By age 11, Brooks was dancing in public on a regular basis, performing at recitals and in programs held in meeting halls and at the local opera house.

 Brooks also studied dance with the best local instructors, and choreographed pieces that were performed at her high school in Wichita.
 Brooks was serious about her art.
 While a student, she traveled to see the great ballerina Anna Pavlova, who was performing in a nearby town.
 She also attended a Wichita performance by the famous Denishawn Dance Company, led by Ruth St. Denis and Ted Shawn.
 There, backstage, she met its principals.
 The meeting proved pivotal.